Interpretable Detection of Out-of-Context Misinformation with Neural-Symbolic-Enhanced Large Multimodal Model: Experiments

 \subsection{Dataset}

 We evaluate the performances of our models and baselines on an automated out-of-context misinformation detection benchmark NewsCLIPpings \cite{luo2021newsclippings}.
-NewsCLIPpings is built up based on VisualNews, an image-captioning dataset that collects image-text pairs from four news agencies: BBC, USA Today, The Guardian, and The Washington Post.
-NewsCLIPpings first constructed an image pool by extracting all news images from VisualNews and then generates automated out-of-context misinformation by using CLIP to retrieve semantically similar images from the pool for each text.
-Following , we report the results on the Merged/Balance set.
-The training/validation/testing ratio of this dataset is 10:1:1.
+NewsCLIPpings is built up based on VisualNews \cite{liu-etal-2021-visual}, an image-captioning dataset that collects image-text pairs from four news agencies: BBC; USA Today; The Guardian; and The Washington Post.
+NewsCLIPpings first constructs an image pool by extracting all news images from VisualNews and then generates automated out-of-context misinformation by using CLIP to retrieve semantically similar images from the pool for each text.
+Following, we report the results on the Merged-Balance version of this dataset.
+The official training/validation/testing ratio of this version is 10:1:1.